-You should cancel an appointment in advance if you can't make it.
-If you do miss the appointment or have to delay the immunisation, make a new appointment as soon as possible.
-Immunisations can still be given, but your child will be without protection for longer.
+You should cancel an appointment if you can't make it.
+If you do miss the appointment or have to delay the vaccination, make a new appointment as soon as possible.
+Vaccinations can still be given, but your child will be without protection for longer.

-Remember, it's important to catch up on most missed immunisations.
-If your child has missed an immunisation and is older than the recommended age, talk to your GP, practice nurse or health visitor.
+Remember, it's important to catch up on most missed vaccinations.
+If your child has missed a vaccination and is older than the recommended age, talk to your GP, practice nurse or health visitor.